azdavis/azdavis.net/posts/en/unrecur.md

 ## Do C3

-This is mostly the same, but note that we need a local variable now.
+This is mostly the same, but note that we need a local variable from before the call now.
 So we have this variant carry data, namely, the local variable we need after the call.

 ```diff
 @@ -37,6 +37,7 @@ impl Ret {